cloudflare/cloudflare-docs/content/pages/platform/git-integration.md

 {{<Aside type="note">}}

-A Github account should only point to one Cloudflare Pages account, independent of which Cloudflare user/member is interacting with that account.
-So it would not be possible for example to link the same GitHub account to a Dev and a Prod Cloudflare account at the same time, but would be possible for multiple Cloudflare account members to interact with it once linked.
+A GitHub account should only point to one Cloudflare account.
+It is not possible, for example, to link the same GitHub account to two different Cloudflare accounts, such as a Cloudflare account for testing and another for production, but would be possible for multiple Cloudflare account members to interact with the Cloudflare account once linked.

 {{</Aside>}}